 Natalie Shaw is the Owner, Operator and Editor in Chief for Dallas Theatre Journal.
 Her first love in Life was Theatre and she is still enamored with it today.
 She holds a Bachelor of Fine Arts Degree from Oklahoma State University in Theatre, with an emphasis on Performance.
-As a Reviewer, she is thrilled to support local Theatre artists with the power of words and make so many wonderful productions accessible for audiences!
+As a Reviewer and Journalist, she is thrilled to support local Theatre artists with the power of words and make so many wonderful productions accessible for audiences!
 She is captivated by writing and journalism and is passionate about bringing readers motivating, compelling, and informative news columns related to Theatre and those involved.

 Eddy has been performing consistently in the DFW area for the last 10 years as a stage and commercial actor represented by The Cachet Talent Agency.
 When not on stage, you will find him directing, set designing, or volunteering somewhere.
 On or off stage, you will find Eddy doing what he loves most...supporting live theatre.
 He believes in the importance of encouraging actors as they pursue their passion, and there is nothing more beneficial to an actor than to be validated and be given constructive feedback.
 Reviews are so important to the process, not only to the actor, but to theatre companies to promote their shows and to encourage audience attendance.
 Eddy is honored to represent the Dallas Theatre Journal and support live theatre in DFW.